ThemeBoy/hide-plugins/hide-plugins/readme.txt

 == Screenshots ==

 1. Plugins page as viewed by Hide Plugin's master admin user.
+Hidden plugins appear in italics.
 2. Plugins page as viewed by another admin user.
+Hidden plugins are not displayed.

 == Frequently Asked Questions ==